 This raises a question or two about your genealogy data.
 How are you saving it for future generations?
-Will today's storage media become as obsolete as punch cards?
+Did you save your information 50+ years ago on punch cards?
+Will today’s storage media some day become as obsolete as punch cards?
 Should you save the information to a different form of media?
 If so, which kind of media?

 Many people claim they will “save everything on paper to make sure it is still readable.”
 Actually, that statement ignores several factors.
 Today’s information published on paper will deteriorate rapidly due to several factors.

 The remainder of this article is for Plus Edition subscribers only.

 There are three different methods of viewing the full Plus Edition article: